hanyunseo01/EVE/README.md

 ## 📥 Installation & Setup

-Since ThyroScope uses a **lightweight strategy**, you must download the reference bundles separately.
+Since EVE uses a **lightweight strategy**, you must download the reference bundles separately.

 1.  **Clone this Repository** (or download the ZIP):
     ```bash